How discipline shapes the meaning of value creation in higher education; implications for enterprise, entrepreneurship and employability.

 Author Biographies

-• Dr Lucy Hatt, Newcastle University
+• Lucy Hatt, Newcastle University

 Senior Lecturer, Newcastle University Business School